Ferries from

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.

-How do you get from Italy to Albania
+Can you take a day trip from Italy to Albania by ferry?

 How to book ferry tickets from Italy to Albania